haoyu-x/Robot-Camera-iPhone/README.md

 # Robot-Camera-iPhone
-use iPhone as robot camera
+Use iPhone as robot camera.

 Follow record3d.app to download record3d in your iphone.